 eyeling

-A minimal Notation3 (N3) reasoner in JavaScript.
+A Notation3 (N3) reasoner in JavaScript.

 eyeling is: